 On the second floor are the assembly hall, the general library, cloak and toilet-rooms for ladies and gentlemen, and the quarters of the department of Biology.

-On the third floor are located the rooms for modern languages, free-hand drawing, photography and blue printing, and the museum.
+On the third floor are located the rooms for free-hand drawing, photography and blue printing, the society hall and the museum.

 Biological Laboratory